Hide table of contents

 • Narrow AI as a model with static code parameters (updated only through human engineers) processing inputs into outputs over a single domain (eg. of image pixels, text tokens).

-• General AI as dynamically optimizing configurations encoded into hardware[6](without needing humans) that process inputs into outputs over multiple domains representing outside contexts.
+• General AI as dynamically optimizing configurations encoded into hardware(without needing humans) that process inputs into outputs over multiple domains representing outside contexts.

 Corporations are scaling narrow AI model training and deployment toward general AI systems.
 Current-generation GPT is no longer a narrow AI, given that it processes inputs from the image domain into a language domain.
 Nor is GPT-4 a general AI.
 It is in a fuzzy gap between the two concepts.

-Corporations already are artificial bodies (‘corpora’ in Latin).
+Corporations already are artificial bodies (corpora is Latin for bodies).

-Corporations have been replacing human workers as “functional components” with labor-efficient AI.
-Standardized hardware components allow AI to outcompete human wetware on physical labor (eg. via electric motors), intellectual labor (faster computation through high-fidelity communication links), and the reproduction of components itself.[7]
+Corporations can replace human workers as “functional components” with economically efficient AI.
+Standardized hardware components allow AI to outcompete human wetware on physical labor (eg. via electric motors), intellectual labor (faster computation via high-fidelity communication links), and the reproduction of components itself.[5]

-Any corporation or economy that fully automates themself this way – no longer needing humans to maintain their artificial components – over their entire production and operation chains, would in fact be general AI.
+Any corporation or economy that fully automates – no longer needing humans to maintain their artificial components – over their entire production and operation chains, would in fact be general AI.

 So to re-define general AI more precisely: